 Do you think New Year’s Resolutions are cliché?
 In the past, I’ve made lists of goals but usually wind up burying them with everyday life within 2 weeks.
-Eat more vegetables, less screen time, enjoy the moment, put down the phone, quit smoking, exercise, take a trip.
+Eat more vegetables, have less screen time, enjoy the moment, put down the phone, quit smoking, exercise, take a trip.
 I mean well…sometimes I succeed like the whole smoking thing.
 8 years and going strong.
 But most of the time it’s an epic fail.
-The last couple years I’ve noticed people giving their year a theme.
-Finding a word that resonates and has been missing from every day life.
+In the last couple of years, I’ve noticed people giving their year a theme.
+Finding a word that resonates and has been missing from everyday life.
 Mindfulness.
 Movement.
 Action.

 First things first…and this might be the most cliché things I’ve ever written down for a New Year’s Resolution, but I need to lose some weight.
 I sound like a friggin’ Weight Watchers commercial, but this is for real.
 My neighbor snapped a picture of me today, and I about fell over when she texted it to me.
 I mean, I didn’t even recognize myself.
 Maybe my theme should be “movement”.
 Get your ass in gear lady.

-A couple years back I was working out on a weekly schedule.
-But after a two week stint in Germany, I somehow lost my groove.
+A couple of years back I was working out on a weekly schedule.
+But after a two-week stint in Germany, I somehow lost my groove.
 Going to spin class every Sunday seemed less important, and my 3 days a week at the gym turned into 1 day with my trainer, and that was only because he held me accountable for that Friday morning workout.

 I’ve contemplated blogging about my workouts in the past, but I don’t know how you will feel about that.
 Although there’s another part of me that says Kyla, you’re working on yourself, for yourself, by yourself.
 But, all that being said, I still value your opinion.
 Are you guys game for some workout posts?

-To help me accomplish all these new goals, I’ve enlisted help from my girls Erica Reitman and Grace Ray.
+To help me accomplish all these new goals, I’ve enlisted help from my gal Erica Reitman.
 Erica wrote 70s Design Trends You Didn’t Know You Were Obsessed With and 5 Small Space Design Rules You Should Totally Ignore.
 Ever since I’ve begged her to make another appearance on HOH.
 She’s agreed as long as she doesn’t miss any Kardashian marathons.
-If you don’t know her, she’s a straight talking, design ninja who will kick your house’s ass.
+If you don’t know her, she’s a straight-talking, design ninja who will kick your house’s ass.
 She also vintage shops hard.
 I mean, what’s not to love about that, am I right?

 I personally cannot wait to see how 2017 unfolds, but until then, I decided to make you a free printable.
 Something inspiring to hang on your office wall and mine as well.
 Motivation to work hard and shine like a diamond.